openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 ### Configuring Devices

-Devices can be discovered automatically from Inbox after a gateway has been configured and connected.
+Devices can be discovered automatically after a gateway has been configured and connected.

-Devices can be also added manually from PaperUI.
-For each device it must be configured:
+For any manually added devices, you must configure:

 - the associated gateway (`Bridge Selection` menu)
 - the `where` config parameter (`OpenWebNet Device Address`):